osr4rightstools/osr4rights-tools/README.md

 Only after validation of the file is complete is it copied to `/osrFileStore` as `job123.tmp`

 All tus files for this upload are then deleted.
-So no complete file is every saved in /tusFileStore (and partial is only saved for 1 day)
+So no complete file is every saved in /tusFileStore (and partial is only saved for 1 day).

 /osrFileStore (or c:\osrFileStore)